 There are two tent camping areas available for organized groups: Muskrat Cove and Five Points.
 These rustic camps have picnic tables, cooking grills and water, but no showers.
 Advance reservations are required.

 An 18-hole disc golf course is in the Lakeview Day Use Area.This par 66 championship level course has spectacular views and scenery while challenging disc golfers with a strenuous but rewarding workout.
-The course was used as part of the 2015 PDGA Professional Disc Golf World Championships! www.visitbutlercounty.com/attractions/lakeview-disc-golf-course
+The course was used as part of the 2015 and 2021 PDGA Professional Disc Golf World Championships! www.visitbutlercounty.com/attractions/lakeview-disc-golf-course

 Moraine State Park offers a wide variety of environmental education, interpretive and recreational programs.
 Through hands-on educational activities, guided walks and evening programs, participants gain appreciation, understanding and a sense of stewardship toward natural and cultural resources.